Vandy wins 3-1 at CWS as virus cuts NC State roster in half - WTMJ

 The Friday game was delayed an hour after the NCAA said it needed time to complete “health and safety protocols.”
 NC State (37-19) said in a statement that “several players” had entered the COVID-19 protocol.

 Only 13 of the 27 players on the travel roster, including four pitchers, were cleared to play.
-All but one of the 13 played.
+All but one of the 13 got in the game.

-Coach Elliott Avent said he found out there was a problem 45 minutes to an hour before the game.
-He told ESPN during an in-game interview that players not with the team were getting tested Friday afternoon and, if the results were negative, some or all would have a chance to play Saturday.
+Avent said he found out there was a problem 45 minutes to an hour before the scheduled start time.
+He said players would be getting re-tested and, if the results were negative, some or all could play Saturday.

 Facing Rocker (14-3) isn’t easy for any team, especially one with a patchwork lineup and whose four batters at the bottom of the order had combined for 27 at-bats.